Buckingham Palace tour: summer opening 2023

 - The magnificent Grand Staircase.

-- Pieces of fine art, including works by Canaletto, Rembrandt and Vermeer.
+- Pieces of fine art, including works by Rembrandt, Rubens and Van Dyck.

-Buckingham Palace is open to the public during the summer months, when the Queen is not in residence.
+Buckingham Palace is open to the public during the summer months.

 What are the Buckingham Palace opening times?